damko/freedommarks-browser-webextension/README.md

 ### Client side (browser)

+Update @2017-01-16: The extension is now published at the Chrome Webstore.
+You can install it from [here](https://chrome.google.com/webstore/detail/freedommarks/gmmpjoepfelkmeedfkfkadgkhholibko)

-Update @2017-01-14: I submitted this extension both on [Mozilla Webstore](https://addons.mozilla.org/en-US/firefox/addon/freedommarks/) and [Chrome Webstore](https://chrome.google.com/webstore/category/extensions) and I'm waiting for them to be approved.
-Meanwhile you need to follow the procedure written below.
+Update @2017-01-14: I submitted this extension both on [Mozilla Webstore](https://addons.mozilla.org/en-US/firefox/addon/freedommarks/) and I'm waiting for it to be approved.
+Meanwhile, if you are on Firefox, you need to follow the procedure written below.

 On your pc, follow these step: